misavojte/VSCodeCondaShellSetter/README.md

 A VS Code extension that automatically configures Conda in Windows PowerShell terminals.

+Created for my students ❤️ at the Department of Geoinformatics, Palacký University in Olomouc, Czech Republic.

 ## Features

 - Automatically initializes Conda in Windows PowerShell terminals